Mishalzeera/bluebird-blackjack/README.md

-- Despite trying a few approaches with different event handlers, the browser requirement that user interactivity must precede any playing of audio couldn't be met.
+- Despite trying a few approaches with different event handlers, the browser requirement that user interactivity must precede any playing of audio couldn't be met in evry circumstance.
 This may be due to the button and form containing it redirect to another html page.

 - Often, a Blackjack result is given despite the sum not adding up to 21.
 This is despite an if-else structure that should only return a Blackjack result in